sq6ra/location-prediction/README.md

 machine learning approaches for location predicting

  - implemented KNN based weigited average methods for location predicting
- - also explored other methods such as SVM, Naive bayes, logistic regression.
+ - explored other methods such as SVM, Naive bayes, logistic regression.
+ - explored Scikit learn, and some python ploting libs